-Search strategy: Comprehensive search includes databases in Chinese and other languages, such as PubMed, ScienceNet, EBSCO, Ovid, Cochrane Library, CNKI, CBM, EMBASE, Wanfang And Chinese scitech journal database and Chinese biomedical database.
-A pre-designed search strategy was used to search for clinical studies of Alzheimer\'s disease and intestinal flora.
-The search results were in dependently analyzed by two researchers, extracted according to the preset table, and evaluated according to the quality evaluation tool recommended in the Cochrane system evaluator manual.
+Search strategy: Comprehensive search included Chinese and other language databases, such as PubMed, EBSCO, China Knowledge Network (CNKI), web of science, Wanfang Data knowledge service platform (Wanfang), Cochrane Library and China biomedical literature database (CBM).
+A pre-designed search strategy was used to search for clinical studies of Alzheimer's disease and intestinal flora.
+The search results were independently analyzed by two researchers.
+The data were extracted according to the preset table and evaluated according to the quality evaluation tools recommended in the Cochrane system evaluator manual.
+Finally, the evidence was systematically regressed and meta-analyzed using Noteexpress and Revman software.